Published March 24, 2014

 Here is an article from Billboard Magazine, published October 6, 1951, anounceing the first Paramount sets incoroporating the Chromatron CRT.
 This same article also announced that the first CBS-Columbia color sets hit the market on September 28, 1951.

-This was a time when CBS was working on the mechanical spinning color wheel field sequential color system while RCA was working on the electronic compatible Tri Color dot sequential shadow mask system and Color Television Incorporated proposed the line sequential system.
+This was a time when Columbia Broadcasting System (CBS) was working on the mechanical spinning color wheel field sequential color system (see a modern day field sequential color television on PAGE 4A) while Radio Corporation of America (RCA) was working on the electronic compatible Tri Color dot sequential shadow mask system and Color Television Incorporated proposed the line sequential system.
 During the FCC trials and public demonstrations of these color systems, Chromatic Television Laboratory was invited to demonstrate their Chromatron one gun color tube.
 The Chromatron would work with CBS’s system, thereby eliminating the mechanical spinning wheel or drum and it would work with a one or three gun RCA system.

 The CBS system was approved first by the FCC on October 10, 1950.
 In public viewing tests, it was deemed to have the best color reproduction, particularly the flesh tones.
 These first television sets were sold to receive the very limited color programming available.
 Then the war effort in Korea caused the suspension of production of CBS television sets.
 But, in the meantime, RCA greatly improved their color system and their biggest advantage was that black and white telecasts could be viewed on the Compatible RCA color system sets.
 The CBS system required an adaptor to watch black and white telecasts which dominated television programming at that time.
-RCA resubmitted their application of the compatible dot sequential electronic system to the FCC and they reversed their 1950 decision, approving the RCA system on December 17, 1953.
+See this article to get insights on the “color war” between CBS and RCA.
+RCA resubmitted their application of the compatible dot sequential electronic system to the FCC and they reversed their 1950 decision, approving the RCA system on December 17, 1953. (see the excellent 37 page brochure with beautiful photography prepared by RCA Department of Information, published December, 1953, courtesy KRIS TREXLER)

 RCA manufactured and sold their first color television in April, 1954, the CT-100 with a 15 inch color tube, (12.5 inch viewable) using the phosphor dot/shadow mask tube.